Edoishere/Edoishere.github.io/_pages/about.md

 I hold a **Bachelor’s degree in Mathematics for Finance and Insurance** from the **University of Turin**, where I developed a solid foundation in **probability theory, stochastic processes, and financial mathematics**.

-Currently, I am working on my **Master’s thesis** under the supervision of **Prof. Stijn Vansteelandt** (University of Ghent) and **Prof. Matteo Giordano** (University of Turin).
-My research focuses on developing an **assumption-lean nonparametric estimator for the Quantile Treatment Effect** in the presence of **right-censored data**.
-This work aims to improve **statistical estimation techniques** while minimizing model assumptions, making it particularly useful in **real-world applications** such as medical and economic studies.
+I am currently conducting research for my Master’s thesis under the supervision of Prof. Stijn Vansteelandt (University of Ghent) and Prof. Matteo Giordano (University of Turin).
+My work focuses on developing a nonparametric estimator for the Quantile Treatment Effect in the presence of right-censored data, aiming to enhance statistical inference while reducing reliance on strong model assumptions.
+This methodology has broad applications, particularly in survival analysis, economics, and epidemiology, where robust and assumption-lean estimation techniques are crucial.

 ---